 Which e-commerce website elements are most important to consumers?
 What should brands focus time, energy, and budget on improving?
 To find out, we looked at a host of recent surveys, research reports, and academic papers.
 From that analysis, we found that people across all regions and verticals consistently value the same few core website features when shopping online.
 What Consumers Want from E-Commerce Websites

-User Experience47% of consumers say usability and responsiveness are the most important elements of an e-commerce website Tweet This!
+47% of consumers say usability and responsiveness are the most important elements of an e-commerce website

-- Speed – the ecommerce site must be fast.
-3 out of 4 shoppers say they’ll leave an e-commerce website if it’s slow to load Tweet This!
+- Speed – the e-commerce site must be fast.
+3 out of 4 shoppers say they’ll leave an e-commerce website if it’s slow to load

 - Intuitive – navigation, common cart elements, and site features must be easy to find and use.

-- Responsive – 51% of all Americans make purchases online via mobile Tweet This!, so the store must work seamlessly across all devices.
+- Responsive – 51% of all Americans make purchases online via mobile, so the store must work seamlessly across all devices.